segersniels/slackdo/README.md

 ## Development

 Slackdo is still under development and might still be buggy.
-Feel free to add support to the project.
+Feel free to contribute to the project.

 ## Contributing